 Would this take you from computer idiot to designer in a few months?
 Not unless you’re not actually a computer idiot.
 Would this introduce you to the language, the concepts, the working anatomy of the field, and the software you would need to get started? would it empower you with enough information to search your way forward on everything from design projects, to digital art, to web editing?
 Absolutely.

 Whichever place you come from, I recommend it.
 For me, it’s been illuminating.
 I feel like I can actually understand certain conversations that happen in art spaces that used to leave me blinking.
 And who knows where else it will lead?

 For now, these are my first forays into the area of digital art.

 (Note: I have a contentious relationship with Adobe’s expensive annual subscription scheme—priced for institutions, not mere art-making individuals—so I have come to favor the iPad painting app Procreate.
 It is organized much like Adobe design software, and actually, for me, Procreate has been more of a gateway to Photoshop than the other way around.
-I find the ability to do things with a pen instead of a mouse, and to work a bit more instinctively, gives me the patience I need to seek out the digital application that might bring something new to the table; or simplify something old; or, you know, whatever.)
+I find the ability to do things with a pen instead of a mouse, and to work a bit more instinctively, is more satisfying, and provides just enough of the patience I need to seek out the digital application that might bring something new to the table; or simplify something old.)

 Days of the Dead

 While I was in Virginia City, MT for the winter, I had occasion to make two memorials.
 One was for my Virginia City friend, Dave Walker, whose twin brother Mick died that year.
 The other was for my friend Amanda Hayne Kirkwood, which contained my wish for her at the end of her life.